Nutrition during pregnancy

 Adjust your calorie intake by trimester

 The first trimester doesn't require extra calories.
 In the second trimester, add about 340 kcal/day, and in the third trimester about 450 kcal/day.
-This represents the equivalent of a yogurt, a banana, and a handful of nuts, not an entire extra meal.
+This is roughly the equivalent of a yogurt, a banana, and a handful of nuts, not an entire extra meal.

 2